MA in History

 Career relevance and employability

-This degree will provide you with theoretical underpinnings of local history and practical skills in the use of print and online primary source material.
+This degree will provide you with a foundational knowledge of British and Irish local history as well as practical skills in the use of print and online primary source material.
 It will also give you experience of project planning, research methods and writing a dissertation.
 It will be valuable if you are, or are planning a career as, a teacher, librarian, museum or heritage professional, or have an interest in local history and want to develop your historical research skills.
 Careers where history would be useful include journalism, writing, the civil service or public administration.
 History can open up options to a wide range of careers.

 There is more information about how OU study can improve your employability in the OU’s Employability Statement from our Careers Advisory Service.
 You can also read or download our publication OU study and your career and look at our subject pages to find out about career opportunities.